mrdnote/Dnote.MappingValidator/README.md

 validation.

 The configuration parameter should be optional, nullable with a default value of `null`.
 This allows the mapping method to be called from your own code.
-The validation library will automatically provide a `ValidationConfiguration` object, so you don't have to worry about that.
+The validation library will automatically provide a `ValidatorConfiguration` object, so you don't have to worry about that.

-The `ValidationConfiguration` parameter is only supported for functional and procedural mappings, not for expression mappings.
+The `ValidatorConfiguration` parameter is only supported for functional and procedural mappings, not for expression mappings.